TCDB is operated by the Saier Lab Bioinformatics Group

 2.A.68 The p-Aminobenzoyl-glutamate Transporter (AbgT) Family

 AbgT is 510 amino acyl residues long and has 12-13 putative transmembrane α-helical spanners (TMSs).
 MtrF is 522 aas long and has 11 or 12 putative TMSs.
-They are distant members of the Ion Transporter (IT) superfamily (Prakash et al., 2003; Rabus et al., 1999).
-Members of the AbgT family are found only in bacteria.
+They are distant members of the Ion Transporter (IT) superfamily (Prakash et al., 2003; Rabus et al., 1999).The 3-d structures of MtrF and a YdaH homologue have been solved, and functional studies show that it is a drug exporter.
+The 3-d structure shows that it has 9 TMSs with hairpin entry loops (Su et al. 2015).

-p-aminobenzoyl-glutamate (out) + nH+ (out) → p-aminobenzoyl-glutamate (in) + nH+ (in).
+p-aminobenzoyl-glutamate (out) + nH+ (out) → p-aminobenzoyl-glutamate (in) + nH+ (in)

 This family belongs to the: IT Superfamily.